-It’s important to stand up for yourself after a commercial carrier accident.
-However, that can be difficult when you’re injured and unable to work.
-You may be reluctant to contact an attorney.
-However, if you were seriously injured, you deserve to recover compensation that will cover the losses that were caused by someone else’s actions.
+However, if you were seriously injured, you deserve to recover compensation that will cover the losses caused by someone else’s actions.

 Why You Need a Truck Accident Attorney

-Commercial truck accidents are different than those involving personal vehicles.
+Commercial truck accidents are different from those involving personal vehicles.
 They often involve more severe injuries or devastating fatalities.
-The claims process and insurance policies involved are very different as well.
-When facing a trucking company and their insurance, you should have the assistance of an attorney who is familiar with state and federal trucking regulations and is experienced at negotiation with those companies.
+The claims process and insurance policies involved can be very different as well and are extremely complicated.
+When facing a trucking company and their insurance adjusters, you should have the assistance of an attorney familiar with state and federal trucking regulations and experienced at negotiating with those companies.

 You will face many challenges in a truck accident claim.
-A St. Louis truck accident lawyer can guide you through the process of dealing with a trucking company, driver, and insurance company.
-It’s important to work with someone who has extensive experience obtaining compensation from powerful organizations.
-They will likely deny your claim or make you a low-ball settlement offer that does not meet your needs.
+A St. Louis truck accident lawyer can guide you through the process of dealing with a trucking company, driver, and the insurance company.
+It’s important to work with someone with extensive experience obtaining compensation from powerful organizations.
+Insurance carriers working directly with injured persons often deny or devalue your claim or make you a low-ball settlement offer that does not meet your needs.
 The Cagle Law Firm will not let these companies take advantage of you.
 We will stand by your side and guide you through the process from start to finish.

 Common Causes of Truck Accidents

-Illinois and Missouri tractor-trailer accidents may be caused by a variety of factors.
-Trucks are complex machines that are manufactured by skilled technicians and operated by experienced drivers.
-However, it is possible for an error to occur during manufacturing, maintenance, or operation that results in a dangerous situation.
+Truck accidents can have many different causes.
+Trucks are complex machines manufactured by skilled technicians and operated by experienced drivers.
+However, errors can occur during maintenance or operation that result in dangerous accidents.

 - Driver fatigue